bbbbbanana/dino-game/README.md

 # Dino game
-A retro themed game with enhanced UI.
+A retro themed game with pixelated UI.